AbsentSemicolon/remnant_from_file_files/README.md

 Example:
     You'll see [U:1:########] for your steamID3.
 Grab the last part after the right most colon without the end bracket and then update `config.ini`.

-Also, make sure you have created a character in Gamepass first if moving to Steam.
-This is because of how files are stored for Remant 2 for Gamepass.
+Also, make sure you have created a character in Game Pass first if moving to Steam.
+This is because of how files are stored for Remant 2 for Gam Pass.
 I would do the same for Steam just to make sure files and folders are there.

 # To Run
 Open up your terminal and run `python3 address_to_folder\main.py`.
 Follow the on screen prompts.

 # What it's doing
-When the script first runs it finds the files for Steam and Gamepass, and keeps those in memory.
-Then prompts you to decide if you want to move/copy your files to Steam or Gamepass.
+When the script first runs it finds the files for Steam and Game Pass, and keeps those in memory.
+Then prompts you to decide if you want to move/copy your files to Steam or Game Pass.
 Once you've decided, there's no going back now, it'll take backups of your current files in both locations and them copy the files from the source you've chosen to the destination.

 That's it.
 Once it's done you should be able to load up which ever version and play the game.